-Course Content Topic Title Year Sex and Relationship Education Health Citizenship 10 Developing healthy relationships including LGBT Abusive relationships/ domestic violence Being Healthy Body image Mental health Cancer Drugs - both legal and Meaning of citizenship Democracy Government & Public spending Rights and responsibilities of 11 Decision making & consent Abortion Contraception Sexually transmitted infections Underage & pregnant Rape & rape culture Sex including pornography illegal New psychoactive substances Child Sexual Exploitation citizens Judicial system & sentencing Money Gambling Careers
+Course Content Topic Title Year Relationships & Sex Education Health Citizenship & Finance 10 Developing healthy relationships including LGBTQ Sexual exploitation, abusive relationships and Being Healthy Body image Mental health Cancer Drugs - both legal and Meaning of citizenship Democracy Government & Public spending Rights and responsibilities of 11 coercive behaviour Decision making & consent Pregnancy & choices Contraception Sexually transmitted infections Child sexual exploitation Managing sexual pressure illegal • New psychoactive substances citizens Judicial system & sentencing Money Gambling Careers

-Topics are introduced in an unbiased way and delivered so that it encourages a responsible informed attitude towards sexual activity, health and citizenship.
+Topics are introduced in an unbiased way and delivered so that it encourages a responsible informed attitude.
 The ideal outcome is for students to make their own decisions and the correct life choices without pressure or influence.
-Specialist staff and qualified outside speakers deliver these lessons to all students on a rotation basis.
+Specialist staff and sometimes qualified outside speakers deliver lessons to all students on a rotation basis.
 In addition, we work closely with National Citizen Service (NCS) who deliver a session to our Year 11 students.

-PSHE is a non-examined course; however, students' knowledge and understanding will be regularly assessed through classroom dialogue.
+PSHE is a non-examined course; however, students' knowledge and understanding will be regularly assessed through classroom dialogue and short quizzes on Show My Homework (SMHW).